qiang5love1314/Multi-agent-leanring-for-CSI-update-and-path-planning/README.md

 - **Dynamic Programming for Path Optimization**: Identify the most informative paths using a policy space oracle.
 - **Scalable and Adaptive**: Designed for dynamic environments with minimal manual intervention.

+## Usage
+The main files of this project are Lab_UpdateCSI.py and Meet_UpdateCSI.py.
+Run this files to execute the program.

 ## Results
 Our experimental validation in two real-world scenarios shows: